KameniAlexNea/graphrag-tagger/docs/index.rst

 graphrag-tagger Documentation
 =============================

 Welcome to the documentation for graphrag-tagger.
-This documentation includes API details for all modules.
+A lightweight toolkit for extracting topics from PDFs and visualizing their connections using graphs.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

 Modules Documentation